 Over here at Hammer Like A Girl, we like old type, old magazines, and we like to eat.
 It was that combination that inspired us to make a “vintage” decoupage sign to hang in the kitchen.
 It’s a simple project with big impact.

-Create a Vintage Decoupage Sign
+Decoupage Wood Sign